Watch Taylor Swift and Zayn Malik's Sexy Fifty Shades Darker Music Video

 Baby, baby, we feel crazy in love with this music video.

-Shot primarily in the late-night hours, the famous pair act out a wide variety of emotions as they sing about love and heartbreak in a song already climbing the charts.
+Shot at London's historic St. Pancras Renaissance Hotel and helmed by acclaimed director Grant Singer, the famous pair act out a wide variety of emotions as they sing about love and heartbreak in a song already climbing the charts.

 "I don't wanna live forever, 'cause I know I'll be living in vain," the pair belt out.
 "And I don't wanna fit wherever, I just wanna keep calling your name until you come back home."